 In its report released last year, the Council estimated that it would take $98.4 billion in additional funds above current spending (estimated at $26-76 billion) over the next 5 years, or $19.7 billion per year, to meet the needs of our first responders to handle the additional responsibilities of homeland security.
 The fire service portion of this, based on the Council's use of NFPA's analysis of the Needs Assessment Survey, was $26.5 billion in initial costs and $7.1 billion per year in ongoing costs.

-Chairman Boehlert, your legislation takes the next, appropriate step, and that is to provide the resources to update the original needs assessment.
-Now that FIRE Grant Program is in its fourth year, it is important to have empirical data to show how this program is addressing the needs the original study documented.
-This updated study would measure the impact of the grant program on the shortfalls identified by NFPA's original assessment.
+Chairman McCain, this legislation takes the next, appropriate step, and that is to provide the resources to update the original needs assessment.
+Now that the FIRE Grant Program is in its fourth year, it is important to have the empirical data to show how this program is addressing the needs documented in the original assessment.
+This updated study will measure the impact of the FIRE Grant program on the shortfalls identified by NFPA's original assessment.

-In addition, HR 4107 protects the fire prevention and education portion of the FIRE Grant program.
-While it is only five percent of the total funding, fire prevention and education activities conducted by our fire departments, educators, and other community leaders address a pressing need.
+S. 2411 continues the fire prevention and education portion of the FIRE Grant program.
+Although, it is only five percent of the total funding, fire prevention and education activities conducted by our fire departments, educators, and other community leaders address a pressing need.
 These programs often reach out to high-risk groups who disproportionably die in fires: children, older adults and the disadvantaged.
 Some disturbing statistics about these groups:

 - Children five and younger and adults sixty-five and older have a death rate from fire and burns that is roughly twice the rate of the population as a whole

 - These two groups account for over 40% of all civilian fatalities